HEAD OF SCHOOL

 TEACHER & Naturalist

-After spending the last five years all over North America and beyond, Ira is happy to settle into a full-time teaching role at Manzanita School.
-His travels have taken him to the the wilds of the North Cascades, where he participated in a six-month Stone Age living intensive; to Belfast, Northern Ireland, where he apprenticed a theater artist who facilitated healing across sectarian divides; to Indiana, where he studied banjo-building; and to his family’s property in Northern California, where he both planted and tended an apple orchard.
-In between travels, Ira worked as a naturalist/mentor at outdoor schools and year-long nature connection programs throughout Northern California.
-Ira is excited to bring his natural gift for teaching and his deep love of craft and place to his roles as teacher and naturalist at Manzanita.
+Ira Christian is a teacher, naturalist, and storyteller whose love for learning and the natural world was kindled at an early age.
+After completing his BA in Political Theory at UC Santa Cruz, Ira embarked on a series of experiential learning opportunities around the world.
+His travels have taken him to the the wilds of the North Cascade Mountains, where he participated in a six-month Stone Age living intensive; to Belfast, Northern Ireland, where he apprenticed a theater artist who facilitated healing across sectarian divides; to Indiana, where he studied banjo-building; and to his family’s property in Northern California, where he both planted and tends an apple orchard.
+Through his travels, Ira's interest in alternative models of teaching and learning led him to opportunities work mentoring youth in earth skills and nature connection with an array of outdoor schools and youth organizations.
+Ira is excited to continue sharing his natural gift for teaching and his deep love of craft and place in his roles as teacher and naturalist at Manzanita.

 Jessica London Jacobs Dirschel (aka Jes London) has been involved in the field of education consistently since birth.
 Her mother was a traditional public school teacher while her father is an internationally known alternative education author and speaker.
 After earning a BA in Mathematics and MAs in Interdisciplinary Studies, Mathematics and Education AND Theatre Arts, Jessica taught in public schools, private schools, charter schools, online schools, community college, university, and home school settings.
 She has worked with students of all ages around the world.
 She helped start a private international school in Mexico and a charter school in Northern California.
 She was also a long time set teacher in Los Angeles.
 She works with disadvantaged youth, re-entry students, children with learning challenges, and professional actors/athletes/musicians.
 Her oldest son graduated from UC Berkeley at age 16.
 She has published books and articles on topics ranging from character education to math inequality to fitness and nutrition education in schools.
 Jessica is also committed to environmental awareness and health and wellness and loves gymnastics and adventure racing.
 She lives in Topanga with her Coast Guard husband and her four children Sage, Kaien, Rai, Koriander, their dog Kamp, and their Nissen trampoline.
 Her goal is to help students develop their passion and turn it into a project that will change the world.